Make It Happen Hypnotherapy

 Benefits of CBT for Anxiety

-• Helps identify and challenge negative thought patterns
+• Increases your ability to recognize and resolve negative thought patterns

-• Effective in both individual and group settings
+• You can benefit from it in both one-on-one and group settings

-• It can be combined with other therapies for enhanced results
+• Therapists can use it in combination with other therapies for better results

 CBT Techniques for Anxiety